foureyes/csci-ua.0480-spring2021-034/slides/js/js-functions-addendum.markdown

 The arguments object is array-like, but not an array. (__Let's see.__ &rarr;)

 * you can index into it
-* you can get it's length
+* you can get its length
 * you can loop over it (with a _regular_ <code>for</code> loop)
 * no methods, though (no <code>slice</code>, <code>pop</code>, <code>forEach</code>, etc.)